Formidable-class battleship: Armament and armour

 Formidable and her sisters had four 12 in 40-calibre Mk IX guns mounted in twin-gun turrets fore and aft; these guns were mounted in circular barbettes that allowed all-around loading or elevation.
 Shell allowance was 80 rounds per gun.
 The Formidable class were the first to carry these guns, which featured several improvements over the earlier Mk VIII guns used in older battleships, including a stronger barrel design and higher muzzle velocity.
 Formidable and Implacable had BVI type mountings for their guns, while Irresistible received newer BVII mounts, the primary difference between the two types being the arrangement of the shell hoists and other equipment.
 Both types of mountings had a range of elevation from -5 degrees to of 13.5 degrees.
 The BVI mounts required the guns to return to 4.5 degrees to be loaded, while the BVII mounts allowed for loading at any angle.
 The guns had a muzzle velocity of 2562 to 2573 ft/s, and they were capable of penetrating 12 inches of Krupp armour at a range of 4800 yd.
 At their maximum elevation, the guns had a range of 15300 yd.
 The guns had a rate of fire of one shot every eighty seconds.

 The ships also mounted a secondary battery of twelve 6 in 45-calibre guns mounted in casemates, which were supplied with 200 rounds per gun.
 The guns had a muzzle velocity of 2536 ft/s.
 These guns could penetrate 6 inches of Krupp armour at 2500 yd.
 Maximum elevation was 14 degrees, which allowed the guns to engage targets out to 12000 yd.
-For close-range defence against torpedo boats, they carried ten 12-pounder guns with 300 rounds per gun and six 3-pounder guns with 500 shells per gun.
+For close-range defence against torpedo boats, they carried sixteen 12-pounder guns with 300 rounds per gun and six 3-pounder guns with 500 shells per gun.
 As was customary for battleships of the period, they were also equipped with four 18 in torpedo tubes submerged in the hull.